Fed Cuts Interest Rates Again

 READ ALSO: Capital Ideas: What to Watch for in the Trump Presidency

 Other see the future a little differently.
-“Looking ahead to 2025, the potential for further rate cuts could narrow as President-elect Trump’s growth-focused policies place upward pressure on interest rates, potentially countering the Fed’s easing path,” said Greg Friedman, CEO and managing principal of Peachtree Group.
+“Looking ahead to 2025, the potential for further rate cuts could narrow as President-elect Trump’s growth-focused policies place upward pressure on interest rates, potentially countering the Fed’s easing path,” said Greg Friedman, managing principal & CEO of Peachtree Group.
 “These inflation-driven policies will likely keep the U.S. in a higher interest rate environment for the next several years.”

 But this news is hardly a shock for most CRE stakeholders.
 At the moment, investors are seeing select opportunities in the CMBS and secondaries markets, as well as through publicly traded companies.